This page offers a guide to the many resources available for further research into trade union history and your trade union ancestors.

 Websites – useful resources

-The Union Makes Us Strong Go now
+The Union Makes Us Strong

 Based on material held in the TUC Library Collections held at London Metropolitan University, this is an extremely impressive site with masses of original documents and images – and it is free to access.
 Highlights of the site include a complete run of conference reports from TUC gatherings since 1868 – all of which, of course, include lists of union delegates and other officials.
 Other sections focus on the famous Bryant & May matchgirls strike of 1888, the General Strike of 1926, and the home front during the second world war.
 The site also hosts images of Robert Tressell’s complete handwritten manuscript of The Ragged Trousered Philanthropists.

 Registrar of Friendly Societies

 Catalogue entry for the Registrar of Friendly Societies

 The Trade Union Act of 1870 gave the Registrar of Friendly Societies responsibility for maintaining a list of trade unions.
 Registration was not compulsory, but in practice almost all unions of any substance signed up in due course because doing so gave certain tax advantages when they paid out membership benefits.
 From that date until the Industrial Relations Act 1971 created the Chief Registrar of Trade Unions and Employers Associations as a successor body, registered unions were required to submit annual returns setting out

 All of these records can be found in the FS series.
 Statutory documents submitted by trade unions are in FS 7 , FS 11 , FS 12 , FS 26 , FS 27 and FS 28 .
 These include lists of individuals applying to register the union and annual returns, many which include details of national and branch officials.ists, indexes and copies of certificates of registration are in FS 25 .
 Correspondence and certification files are in FS 24 and FS 29 , with registered files in FS 33 .
 Unsuccessful applications for registration as trade unions are in FS 34 .